Xkyliver/Watcher-Helium-Auto-Updater/README.md

 The Interface: Manages the System Tray icon and Windows context menu interactions.

 ### 2. The Logic Loop
-GitHub Patrol (Every 10 Minutes): Igris queries the GitHub API for the "Latest Release" tag.
+GitHub Patrol (Every 10 Minutes): Watcher queries the GitHub API for the "Latest Release" tag.

 Rate Limit Bypass: If a token.txt file is detected, it utilizes the provided Personal Access Token to increase API limits (from 60/hr to 5000/hr).